 Prior to the 2011 season, the Rebels installed a new HD video board and scoreboard to replace the one put in place for the 2006 season.

 Upon completion in 1989, the new Ole Miss baseball field was fittingly named Swayze Field in honor of the late Tom Swayze, one of the great legends in Ole Miss history.
 A three-year letterman in baseball at Ole Miss, Swayze later became head coach of the Ole Miss program.
-During his 21-year tenure at the helm of Ole Miss from 1950-1971, Swayze compiled a 361-201-2 record, which gives him a .642 winning percentage, tied with current head coach Mike Bianco for the best winning percentage in school history.
+During his 21-year tenure at the helm of Ole Miss from 1950-1971, Swayze compiled a 361-201-2 record, which gives him a .642 winning percentage, the best winning percentage in school history.
 Swayze led Ole Miss to three NCAA College World Series appearances and four SEC Championships.

 |29,646||vs. Virginia||June 5-7, 2009|